Rainstorm: Kwara distributes palliatives as AbdulRazaq visits victims

 “This has happened at the same time with flooding at Jebba, Lafiagi and Patigi local governments, and others.”

-The Governor however said the incidents have again underscored the need for everyone to protect the environment and avoid unlawful erection of structures or dumping of waste on waterways.
+The governor, however, said the incidents have again underscored the need for everyone to protect the environment and avoid unlawful erection of structures and dumping of waste on waterways.

 On Tuesday evening in Jebba, the government began the distribution of food palliatives to poor victims and the vulnerable.

-Kale Belgore, Special Adviser and Counsellor to the Governor who led the team, said the government embarked on the exercise to mitigate the sufferings of victims, who he said are painfully counting their losses to either rainstorm or flood disaster across the state.
+The special adviser and counsellor to the governor Kale Belgore, who led the team, said the government embarked on the exercise to mitigate the sufferings of victims, who are painfully counting their losses to either rainstorm or flood disaster across the state.

-He clarified the gift items were not targeted at flood casualties alone but also for those classified as poor in the localities.
+He noted the gift items were not targeted at flood casualties alone but also for those classified as poor in the localities.

 He said the government harvested the list of beneficiaries from community representatives, including community-based organisations, who had been asked to generate same on account of their knowledge of their areas.